getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 !!!
 Make sure you configured the "Email from" and "Email to" email addresses in the Email plugin with your email address

-Make sure you add your own `recaptcha_site_key` reCAPTCHA parameter ([see the reCAPTCHA V2 docs](https://developers.google.com/recaptcha/intro)).
-If you don't need captcha at all, just remove it from the form fields, and remove the captcha process action too.
+!!
+This example uses Google reCAPTCHA via the [captcha field](http://localhost/grav-learn/16/forms/forms/fields-available#captcha-field), and you should configure your `site_key` and `secret_key` in the form plugin in order for this to work.
+If you don't want to use Google reCaptcha, simply remove the `g-recaptcha-response` field and the `captcha: true` process.

 Now inside the page folder create a subfolder named `thankyou/`, create a new file named `formdata.md`.
 And paste the following code into the file: